PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 ![support vector machine against logit loss]({{ "/assets/images/stat/svc_vs_lr.png" | absolute_url }})
 {: refdef}

-This is why a SVC with a linear kernel will give results similar to a _l2-penalized_ linear regression.
+This is why a SVC with a linear kernel will give results similar to an _l2-penalized_ linear regression.

 In our classification problem, we have 25000 training examples, and more than 130000 features, so a SVC will be extremely long to train.
-However, a linear classifier with a l2 penalty is much faster than a SVC when the number of samples grows, and gives very similar results, as we just saw.
+However, a linear classifier with an l2 penalty is much faster than a SVC when the number of samples grows, and gives very similar results, as we just saw.

-### Dual formulation of the logistic regression
+### Dual formulations

 When the number of samples is fewer than the number of features, as it is here, one might consider solving the dual formulation of the logistic regression.
 If you are interested in finding out about this formulation, I recommend [Hsiang-Fu Yu, Fang-Lan Huang, and Chih-Jen Lin](https://link.springer.com/content/pdf/10.1007%2Fs10994-010-5221-8.pdf) which makes a nice comparison between the linear SVC and the dual formulation of the logistic regression, uncovering more similarities between these techniques.

-## Implementation of the model
+## Implementation

+### From reviews to vectors

+The original dataset can be found [here](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz).
+However, this script named [IMDB.py](https://github.com/PForet/ML-hack/blob/master/bayesian-features/IMDB.py) loads the reviews as a list of strings for both the train and the test sets:

+{% highlight python %}
+from IMDB import load_reviews

+# Load the training and testing sets
+train_set, y_train = load_reviews("train")
+test_set, y_test = load_reviews("test")

+{% endhighlight %}
+Feel free to use it, it downloads and unzips the database automatically if needed.
+We will use `Scikit.TfidfVectorizer` to transform our texts into vectors.
+Instead of only counting the words, it will return their frequency and apply some very useful transformations, such as giving more weight to uncommon words.
+The vectorizer I used is a slightly modified version of `TfidfVectorizer` which a custom pre-processor and tokenizer (which keeps exclamation marks, useful for sentiment analysis).
+By default, it doesn't only count words but also bi-grams (pairs of consecutive words), as this gives the best results at the cost of an increasing features space.
+You can find the code [here](https://github.com/PForet/ML-hack/blob/master/bayesian-features/text_processing.py), and use it to run your own test:

+{% highlight python %}
+from text_processing import string_to_vec
+# Returns a vector that counts the occurrences of each n-gram
+my_vectorizer = string_to_vec(train_set, method="Count")
+# Returns a vector of the frequency of each n-gram
+my_vectorizer = string_to_vec(train_set, method="TF")
+# Same but applies an inverse document frequency transformation
+my_vectorizer = string_to_vec(train_set, method="TFIDF")
+{% endhighlight %}

+You can tune every parameter of it, just as with a standard `TfidfVectorizer`.
+For instance, if you want to keep only individual words and not bi-grams:

+{% highlight python %}
+# Returns a vector that counts the occurrences of each word
+my_vectorizer = string_to_vec(X_train, method="Count", ngram_range = (1))
+{% endhighlight %}

+From now on, we will only use:
+{% highlight python %}
+myvectorizer = string_to_vec(train_set, method="TFIDF")
+{% endhighlight %}
+This will keep all words and bi-grams that appear more than 5 times in our corpus.
+This is a lot of words: our features space has 133572 dimensions, for 25000 training points!
+Now that we know how to transform our reviews to vectors, we need to choose a machine learning algorithm.
+We talked about support vector machines.
+However, they scale very poorly and are too slow to be trained on 25000 points with more than 100000 features.
+We will thus use a slightly modified version, the dual formulation of an _l2-penalized_ logistic regression.
+We will now explain why this is very similar to a support vector classifier.

+### The model

 As seen before, we define